tcarlsen/caravanwar.info/README.md

 ## Getting Started

-If new to GitHub and want to help adding data or suggest changes please take your time reading this: https://help.github.com/articles/editing-files-in-another-user-s-repository/
+If new to GitHub and want to help adding data or suggest changes please take your time reading [editing files in another user's repository](https://help.github.com/articles/editing-files-in-another-user-s-repository/) and [mastering Markdown](https://guides.github.com/features/mastering-markdown/).

 ### Dependencies